 The upper mesh is extremely breathable too, which you’ll notice when running in hot weather.
 I recently took part in the Vi Trainer Virtual 5K; it was so hot out and I was pushing harder than I had in a long time, but my feet stayed cool throughout.

-- Best ON Running Shoes: On Shoes Reviewed in 2019
+- Best ON Running Shoes: On Running Shoes Ranked and Reviewed

 Something that you can’t really tell from the photos is that behind the side-band lies a hidden pocket, a place to stash your laces once tied up.
 This reduces lace flap and stops them from ever being able to untie themselves, It looks tidy too!
 You can see the pocket in my FIRST LOOK video above.
 Please consider subscribing to our YouTube channel too, while you’re there. 🙂